symfony/symfony-docs/configuration/multiple_kernels.rst

 .. note::

     Note that the ``config/`` and ``src/`` directories at the root of the project will represent the shared context among all applications within the ``apps/`` directory.
 Therefore, you should carefully consider what is common and what should be placed in the specific application.

 .. tip::

     You might also consider renaming the namespace for the shared context, from ``App`` to ``Shared``, as it will make it easier to distinguish and provide clearer meaning to this context.

-Since the new ``apps/api/src/`` directory will host the PHP code related to the API, we need to update the ``composer.json`` file to include it in the autoload section:
+Since the new ``apps/api/src/`` directory will host the PHP code related to the API, you have to update the ``composer.json`` file to include it in the autoload
+section:

 .. code-block:: json